anonymouslizards/CIUFDD-5G/README.md

-Due to repository size constraints, the complete generated PCAP and labeled dataset files are not included.
-However, the simulation and processing scripts required to regenerate the datasets are provided.
+Due to repository size constraints, the complete generated datasets and PCAP files are not included.
+However, the provided simulation and processing scripts, configurations, and random seeds enable their regeneration.